Rent safe and private dog parks hosted by locals

 Recall

-Long leashes are especially great for teaching a recall cue since they allow your dog to feel a sense of freedom — and explore at a distance away from you — before being called, better emulating a real-life scenario.
+Long leashes are especially great for teaching a recall cue since they allow your dog to feel a sense of freedom—and explore at a distance away from you—before being called.
+This better emulates a real-life scenario than having them hold a sit or down stay before running to you for a treat they know you've been holding the whole time.

-Here’s are the training steps to start teaching your dog’s recall:
+Training steps to start teaching your dog’s recall

 • Always begin in a low distraction environment like a quiet, familiar location.